About The HWEI Benchmarking Submission - Pride in Health + Wellbeing

 • Free report on your results.

-This index was developed on the back of the outstanding success of the Australian Workplace Equality Index (AWEI).
+This Submission was developed on the back of the outstanding success of the Australian Workplace Equality Index (AWEI).
 The AWEI was instrumental in measuring, benchmarking, and successfully shifting practice in LGBTQ workplace inclusion; this new index is expected to be instrumental in annually measuring and shifting practice within health, wellbeing, and human services.

 Participation will provide service providers not only with clear guidelines in terms of getting started but a reportable gap analysis of their current practice or results that can also be used for progressing work in LGBTQ-inclusive service provision.
 It also allows Pride in Health + Wellbeing to showcase examples of best practice from within the submitting organisations.